riccardogiambona/TrueLayer-PokedexAPI/README.md

 ## Project Structure
 1) PokedexAPI: The Web API project that exposes the requested APIs
+2) PokedexAPITests: The xUnit project that contains all the unit tests to perform on the implemented APIs
-2) PokeAPI: The API project that interacts with the https://pokeapi.co/ APIs
+3) PokeAPI: The API project that interacts with the https://pokeapi.co/ APIs
-3) FunTranslationsAPI: The API project that interacts with the https://funtranslations.com/ APIs
+4) FunTranslationsAPI: The API project that interacts with the https://funtranslations.com/ APIs
-4) Domain: The project that contains generic logic that can be used between projects.
+5) Domain: The project that contains generic logic that can be used between projects.
 For now it contains only the API error handling, but in a production environment it can be used between several APIs

 ## Production Environment Changes
 The followings are the changes that I would make if this project would go to a production environment